-Additional Requirements for Out-of-State Inpatient Services Providers In addition to initially completing the Referral Form for Prior approval - OOS Medical Treatment, providers of inpatient services will need to schedule regular treatment team meetings at a frequency determined by the Department, to include NYSDOH Medicaid staff and any applicable staff from other NYS agencies (such as OMH, OPWDD, etc.).
+Additional Requirements for Out-of-State Inpatient Services Providers In addition to initially completing the Prior Approval for Out-of-State Medical Treatment - Referral Form, providers of inpatient services will need to schedule regular treatment team meetings at a frequency determined by the Department, to include NYSDOH Medicaid staff and any applicable staff from other NYS agencies (such as OMH, OPWDD, etc.).
 Monthly reports are also required prior to extensions being granted and must include the following information:

-- Current Treatment Plan, including goals and achievements - Current Discharge Plan - Any new diagnoses, interim progress notes, consults and pertinent test results.
+- Current Treatment Plan, including goals and achievements. - Current Discharge Plan - Any new diagnoses, interim progress notes, consults and pertinent test results.